Overview

 Packing Your Gear

-On the commercial flight to or from Williams Lake the checked bag allowance is one bag limited to 50 lbs (23 kg) per passenger.
+On the commercial flight to or from Williams Lake, the checked bag allowance is one bag limited to 50 lbs per passenger.
 Baggage exceeding the allowance is subject to excess baggage fees.
-For details about the baggage restrictions on this commercial flight, visit the Pacific Coast Airlines website.

-On the charter flight to or from Chilko Lake the checked bag allowance will likely be 35 lbs per passenger.
+If you are booked on a charter flight to or from Chilko Lake, the checked bag allowance will likely be 40 lbs per passenger.

 While we encourage you to travel light, you’ll also want to be sure you pack all the essentials.
-Although we are returning to the comfort of Bear Camp each evening, we want to make sure you are prepared for both land and water environs.
+Although we are returning to the comfort of Bear Camp each evening, we want to make sure you are prepared for both land and water environments.
 The personal equipment list will address what you will need to wear in conjunction with our gear.
-Weight restrictions come into play with our local, domestic flight, so please follow our recommendations closely.
+Weight restrictions come into play with our local and domestic flights, so please follow our recommendations closely.

 Valuables

-Canada is very safe for travelling, but still there is no point in carrying lots of valuables when travelling.
-Regrettably, tourists are among the most easily targeted, so please exercise caution.
-We recommend that you check your personal insurance policy before travelling to ensure that you are covered for theft and loss while travelling.
+We recommend that you check your personal insurance policy before traveling to ensure that you are covered for theft and loss while traveling.
 As a safety precaution, do not travel with excessive cash or jewelry if it is not necessary.

 Terms & Conditions

-A $800/person deposit is required at the time of reservation.
-Deposits may be made by check, money order or Visa/Mastercard (American Express and Discover incur a 3% processing fee).
-Prices are in US Dollars and all payments must be made in US Dollars.
+A $1000/person non-refundable deposit is required at the time of reservation.
+Deposits may be made by check, money order, or Visa/Mastercard (American Express and Discover incur a 3% processing fee).
+Prices are in US Dollars, and all payments must be made in US Dollars.
 Payment of the deposit establishes your acceptance of our complete Terms and Conditions.
 Individual departures and trip capacity are strictly limited by the managing agency.

 Requests to transfer a date will be treated as a cancellation, per the terms above.